Peanut butter rice crispy treats dipped in chocolate then sprinkled with coconut flakes make an easy holiday gift from the kitchen.

 To decorate the treats for Christmas I dipped them in chocolate and sprinkled on coconut flakes I had dyed red and green.
 Of course if your recipients don’t like coconut, you can use sprinkles or even chopped peanuts.
 The key is knowing your recipient and personalizing your homemade gift.

 I couldn’t make these treats without Kraft products, products I use often.
 I usually have several bags of Jet-Puffed Marshmallows in my pantry because one time I bought generic marshmallows and hated them because they had a weird aftertaste.
 I also have several Baker’s Chocolate on hand because it seems like I’m always melting or dipping chocolate.
 Let’s not forget how much peanut butter I consume and that I’m a rock star with two award-winning coconut desserts (here and here).
-If you’re interested in behind-the-scene photos of my shopping trip to Wal Mart, please check out my Google + album.

 To give these chocolate-dipped treats as a gift, I wrapped mine in clear plastic treat bags that you can find at most craft stores.
 I thought I had cute gift boxes with little windows, but I couldn’t find any from last year’s stock.
 If your friends and family are far away, rice crispy treats can be mailed without worry.
 Check out my mailing tips from last year.